lyubogankov/freecodecamp/notes/html.md

 - Fieldset: `<fieldset>...</fieldset>`, used to group related inputs/labels together within a web form
     - Blocking
 - Legend: `<legend></legend>` acts as a caption for the content in the fieldset element

-- Button element: `<button>...</button>`
-    - Inline element
-    - When no attributes are specified, default behavior is to submit the form
-    - `type="submit"` to clearly indicate it's a submission button